Splitting of the Breast: Voice acting and soundtrack

 Writer Masaki Miyakawa compared "Angel Attack" and "Decisive Battle" to the compositions of Japanese special effects tokusatsu films, such as Godzilla; "Angel Attack" has been compared to the soundtrack of Ryūichi Sakamoto's film The Last Emperor (1987), and the song "Kyūchi ni tatsu Gandamu" (窮地に立つガンダム) from Mobile Suit Gundam.
 According to Matthew Magnus Lundeen of Game Rant, the song "Angel Attack", which he likened to the theme of Jaws (1975), is based on the compositions of earlier tokusatsu series such as Ultraman and Kamen Rider.
 The track "Borderline Case", which is used in introspective scenes featuring Shinji, has been noted for its metaphysical tone and its ambient minimalist influence.
 According to the official booklet of Refrain of Evangelion, Misato's theme has an unusual tune compared to other music in the series; because Sagisu has composed music for the variety show Waratte iitomo!, "this type of music is also his cup of tea".
-Academic Heike Hoffer noted music from Evangelion reflects the psychology of the series' characters; according to Hoffer, Misato's theme has a "jazzy, laid-back sound".
+Academic Heike Hoffer noted music from Evangelion reflects the psychology of the series' characters; according to Hoffer, Misato's theme has a "jazzy, laid-back sound", reflecting Misato's cheerful personality.

-Bart Howard's song "Fly Me to the Moon" is used as the closing theme of Splitting of the Breast.
+Bart Howard's song "Fly Me to the Moon" is used as the closing theme of "Splitting of the Breast".
 A version of the song named "Off Vocal TV Size Version" was used for the original broadcast and was later included in the album Neon Genesis Evangelion III.
 For the 2003 Renewal edition of the series, a new version of the song with a three-voice chorus consisting of Rei, Asuka, and Misato was used.
-The Renewal version used for "Splitting of the Breast" is an edited version of a track from the limited edition of the album Neon Genesis Evangelion Addition that is sung by Miyamura, Megumi Hayashibara, and Mitsuishi, and is included on the album Refrain of Evangelion.
+The Renewal version used for "Splitting of the Breast" is an edited version of a track from the limited edition of the album Neon Genesis Evangelion Addition.
+This version is sung by Miyamura, Megumi Hayashibara, and Mitsuishi, and is also included on the Refrain of Evangelion album.